oahahn/MIT-6.86-Machine-Learning/Project2_Digit-Recognition-Part-1/README.md

 * Implement your own softmax regression using gradient descent.
 This was implemented in softmax.py and tested in main.py.

-* Experiment with different hyperparameters, different labels and different features, including kernelized features.
+* Experiment with different hyperparameters and labels.
 This can again be seen in softmax.py and main.py.

 * Perform dimensionality reduction using PCA by projecting the data onto the principal components and explore the effects on performance.
 This was implemented in features.py and tested in main.py.